-Patient with coronavirus symptoms escapes from isolation ward in Mangaluru's Wenlock hospital
+Patient escapes from isolation ward in Mangaluru's Wenlock hospital

 Mangaluru, Mar 09: A person who was admitted in isolation ward of the Mangaluru's Wenlock hospital for suspected Coronavirus infection has escaped from the hospital.